Farm to Food Shelf

 Donation of excess produce

-In 2020, we sourced 6.5 million pounds of produce from Minnesota farmers and processors, which represents about 30 percent of the total amount of the fresh produce we source from farmer- and commercially grown partners.
+In 2021, we sourced 9.8 million pounds of produce from Minnesota farmers and processors, which represents about 27 percent of the total amount of the fresh produce we source from farmer- and commercially grown partners.
 But it’s not just about produce!
-Farm to Food Shelf funds enables us to source five million pounds of dairy, including 540,000 gallons of milk, and one million pounds of lean protein from local producers and processers last year.
-Since the program began six years ago, more than 36 million pounds of produce have been donated to Second Harvest Heartland and distributed to food shelves and meal programs in all 87 Minnesota counties.
+Farm to Food Shelf funds enables us to source five million pounds of dairy, including 450,000 gallons of milk, and one million pounds of lean protein from local producers and processers last year.
+Since the program began in the summer of 2014, more than 45 million pounds of produce have been donated to Second Harvest Heartland and distributed to food shelves and meal programs in all 87 Minnesota counties.

 Reduction in waste